vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/ORK TRIGGER.md

 OROIL: array containing the order info passed in (oly for ACCEPT mode)
 ORDODSG: flag that denotes if dosage checks should be performed 1 for perform dosage checks
-0 for do not perform dosage checks
+0 for do not perform dosage checks{:/}

 ### Input Parameters